Bosfit/learn2lift/README.md

   ![Main Section Small Screen 2](README-docs/mainsection_small.png)
 </details>

+### Why Us Section

 For the boxes surrounding the text and image, each section has their own padding.
-As you can see from the why us section, the large screen has a smaller bottom padding than when it is small screen and small screen has more bottom padding, that is due to adapting to the different mobile layouts like samsung, apple etc. As you can see, the Samsung phone layout will take more space within the box than an Iphone and both bottom padding is the same.
+As you can see from the why us section, the large screen has a smaller bottom padding than when it is small screen and small screen has more bottom padding, that is due to adapting to the different mobile layouts like samsung, apple etc. As you can see, the Samsung phone layout will take more space within the box than an Iphone even though both bottom padding are the same.

 <details>
   <summary>Main Section Samsung Phone Screen</summary>